quockhai/iCamera/README.md

 # iCamera
-Simple photo capture in Objective-C
+Live camera filter with CIFilter in Objective-C